 Fine jewelry is susceptible to wear and tear, so always have your fine jewelry checked annually.
 When jewelry repair needs arise, we are here to provide you with trusted advice and service

 It Starts With Trust & Expertise

 When you have jewelry repair needs, you must have confidence in the skill of your jeweler.
 Diamond Doug has over two decades of experience in the design, construction, and repair of all kinds of jewelry.
-As a small business, we pride ourselves on treating your jewelery as if it were our own.
-Our staff is trained and tested so they are prepared to receive your repairs and advise you as to the most cost effective way to bring your jewlery back to 100% while keeping the integrity of the piece.
+As a small business, we pride ourselves on treating your jewelry as if it were our own.
+Our staff is trained and tested so they are prepared to receive your repairs and advise you as to the most cost effective way to bring your jewelry back to 100% while keeping the integrity of the piece.
 Your jewelry is in skilled hands and the repair will be performed professionally and ethically.

 Some Tips Before You Go:

 It’s always good to have a sense of the value of the piece for insurance purposes.
 We will evaluate and give you a quote for the cost and time of the repair work.
 We will always ask your permission before proceeding with any work.

 Resizing a Ring

 If too loose or too tight, there are a few ways we can resize your ring: